TDG-Platform/docs/ENVI_Task_Runner.md

 # ENVI Data Types

 Here are descriptions for the various GBDX supported ENVI data types and their varying usage examples.
-ENVI data types can be complex, which means some require multiple GBDX input ports to be adequately configure in the task_runner.
-These will be described below.
+ENVI data types can be complex, which means some require multiple GBDX input ports to be adequately configured in the task_runner.
+These ports are described below.